 - We do not tolerate discrimination or harassment.
 We will comply with the letter and spirit of the law and MIT policy when responding to discrimination and harassment.

 Every community member has a right to fair, legal, and ethical treatment.
 Members who experience or witness behavior contrary to these values should seek support.
-Available resources include departmental administration (e.g. the Department Head, the Undergraduate and Graduate Program Chairs), student groups (e.g. REFS, undergraduate and graduate student boards, MIT Postdoctoral Association), MIT Medical and MIT Mental Health and Counseling, the Deans’ Offices, the Office for Student Citizenship, Human Resources, the MIT Work-Life Center, the Ombuds Office, and the Institute Title IX Office.
+Available resources include departmental administration (e.g. the Department Head, the Undergraduate and Graduate Program Chairs), student groups (e.g. REFS, undergraduate and graduate student boards, MIT Postdoctoral Association), MIT Medical and MIT Mental Health and Counseling, the Deans’ Offices, the Office for Student Citizenship, the BE Administrative Officer, Human Resources, the MIT Work-Life Center, the Ombuds Office, and the Institute Title IX Office.